-My favorite piece was Toru Otsuka’s, Empty Freezer.
+My favourite piece was Toru Otsuka’s, Empty Freezer.

 The reason I voted for this piece was not just for the incredible design, but for the fitting message that came with it: